sipart/spring_lab/GCP setup and more.md

 Installation on Linux

 Open a terminal on the host machine and run this command.
 No need to use sudo.
-Your command will most likely differ.
+Your command will most likely differ due to the token.

 ```
 bash <(curl  -s 'https://fwd.app/api/software/client/installScript?token=a3b6f690-92cb-4082-83af-a09f884b8d29') && export PATH=$HOME/.fwd/bin:$PATH